ztzven/connect-polymer/README.md

 # Connect Polymer

-A middleware implementation of polymer build which produces similar results to that of `polymer serve`
+A middleware implementation of [polymer-build](https://github.com/Polymer/tools/tree/master/packages/build) which produces similar results to that of `polymer serve`

 ## Example implementation